Pirates vs. Diamondbacks Player Props Betting Odds

-Christian Walker and Bryan Reynolds are among the players with prop bets available when the Arizona Diamondbacks and the Pittsburgh Pirates meet at PNC Park on Saturday (beginning at 4:05 PM ET).
+Lourdes Gurriel Jr. and Bryan Reynolds are two of the players with prop bets on the table when the Arizona Diamondbacks and the Pittsburgh Pirates meet at PNC Park on Sunday (first pitch at 1:35 PM ET).

 Bet on this matchup or its props with DraftKings!